jay-joshy/allergyguide/content/tools/oit_calculator.md

 ]
 ```

 The .json can be loaded in .js as: `fetch("/tool_assets/typed_foods_rough.json")`.
 The names are searched using fuzzysort.min.js, case insensitive.
 The first search result is always "Custom: {Whatever the user has typed}" in case the user wants to make a custom food.
 The dropdown shows a **maximum of VIRTUAL_SCROLL_THRESHOLD items**; rest scrollable.
-There should be a slight debounce / delay (ie 150 ms) and a search limit of around 50.
+There should be a slight debounce / delay (ie 150 ms) and a search limit of around 50 as defaults for now.

 **The behaviour for food-b-search mechanism is the EXACT same, _EXCEPT that food-a-search can also search for pre-defined PROTOCOLS_**.
 This is where there's another JSON file to search through with the following structure (steps are omitted for brevity here, the numbers are not actually correct/valid), in particular the "name" field.
 When the protocol is chosen, the whole table / rest of the relevant settings are populated as per the protocol.